Installation

 Prepared statements

 A lot of the work when executing queries is not iterating through the result set itself but, sometimes, planning the execution.
-If you have a query which is expensive but you can re-use (even if you have to change the arguments) you can use a prepared statement:
+If you have a query which is expensive but you can re-use it (even if you have to change the arguments) you can use a prepared statement:

 const statement = db.prepareStatement('SELECT * FROM User WHERE name = ?;');